 A team effort

-The EBBA project, which started in 2003, is a UC Davis-UC Santa Barbara partnership supported by a team of 20 to 30 individuals including undergraduate, graduate and post-doc students.
+The EBBA project is a UC Santa Barbara-UC Davis partnership supported by a team of 20 to 30 individuals including undergraduate, graduate and post-doc students.
 The project requires a large team because the process for deciphering and archiving these 400-year-old materials is labor intensive.
 English broadside ballads are written in black-letter print, which is difficult for both humans and computer algorithms to read.
 As such, every ballad must go through a double-keyed transcription where any disparities are flagged and reviewed by the team of experts.
 Additionally, many ballads are neither dated nor have an author, so teams must find and research historical markers within the text to establish date ranges on the pieces.

-Stahmer and his DataLab team have also built state-of-the-art technology that allows each element of the ballad — text, imagery and music — to be digitized, archived and made accessible through advanced online search functions.
-This includes the creation of sophisticated image-matching software called Arch-V, or Archive Vision, that can search for and identify images that are similar — though not identical — to one another, a valuable tool given the natural variations in the woodcut images used in broadsides.
+Stahmer and his DataLab team have built state-of-the-art technology that allows each element of the ballad — text, imagery and music — to be made accessible through advanced online search functions, including the creation of sophisticated image-matching software called Arch-V, or Archive Vision, that can search for and identify images that are similar — though not identical — to one another, a valuable tool given the natural variations in the woodcut images used in broadsides.
 (Arch-V received major grant funding from the Getty Foundation in 2019; learn more here.)

 The Arch-V element of the EBBA project “makes this year’s award particularly exciting,” according to Nadina Gardner, director of the division of preservation and access at NEH.